zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance-x11/create-compute-instance-x11.md

 In this lab, you learn how to do the following:

+- Create SSH keys
 - Create a compute instance in Oracle Cloud Infrastructure
-- Connect to your compute instance from your Cloud Shell machine
+- Connect to your compute instance
 - Configure X11 forwarding on your compute instance
 - Install an X Server on your local computer
-- Convert your private key to a .ppk file
-- Configure an X11 forwarding connection in PuTTY that connects to your compute instance
+- Connect to your compute instance from your local machine
-- Test that X forwarding is working
+- Test X11 forwarding
 - Configure X11 forwarding for an `oracle` user